-The LDMG Chairperson is to preside at all meetings of the LDMG.
-In his absence the Deputy Chair or LDC will chair the meeting.
+The LDMG Chairperson should preside at all meetings of the LDMG.
+In the Chair's absence the Deputy Chair or LDC will chair the meeting.

 Minutes

 The LDC is responsible for Minutes of each LDMG meeting to be recorded, stored and distributed to each member as soon as practical following the meeting (but prior to the next meeting).
 The Minutes will record attendance, apologies, records of discussions, agency reports, and resolutions passed and details of next meetings.